KonH/DotNetCoreBuildServer/README.md

 ### Run

 - Command output is shown as "message"
-- If logfile is exist, "message" does not contains actual message, but contains path to log
+- If "logfile" exists, "message" does not contain actual message, but contains path to log
 - To catch errors in output, use "error_regex"
 - To convert message to short "result", use "result_regex"